 - Identify Launch Date

 It doesn’t have to be too grand because you’ll definitely be making some modifications as you go along.
-You can just write this on your notebook.
+You can just write this in your notebook.

-Budget is for your hosting and domain services.
+The budget is for your hosting and domain services.
 For starters, I highly suggest not paying for anything else especially if you do not have any spare money for this.
 Hosting can be paid monthly if you can’t pay for the upfront cost.
-But usually most savings can be had when you pay in advance for multiple years of service just like what I had with Hostinger.
+But usually, most savings can be had when you pay in advance for multiple years of service just like what I had with Hostinger.

 You can create a barebone content strategy once you’ve chosen your blog niche, this will grow and improve as you go along.
 But the most important thing to think about is your domain name because this will serve as your brand.
 Choose a domain name that is:

 - Easy to Remember